Manage included files

 An included file is not required to be listed in CMakeList.txt, compile_commands.json, Makefile, or build.gradle in order to be recognized as a project file and therefore provided with code insight.

-The only limitation here is for the files you include to be located under the project root (and therefore visible in the Project Tool Window ).
+The only limitation here is for the files you include to be located under the project root (visible in the Project Tool Window ).

-CLion treats these included files similarly regardless of the project format (CMake, compilation database, or Gradle ).
-See Managing CMake Project Files for a Cmake example, or find the corresponding compilation database example below:
+CLion treats your included files similarly regardless of the project format (CMake, compilation database, Makefile, or Gradle ).
+See Managing included files for a CMake example, or find a compilation database example below.

 Compilation database example

 Suppose we have a simple compilation database project with four source files listed in compile_command.json and another source file called calendar_defs.cpp which is not.

 As calendar_defs.cpp is located under the project root, we can include it from one of the sources, and CLion will treat it as a project file even without the corresponding command entry in the compilation database: